Ardad2/ardad2/README.md

 ### Hello there! 👋
-I'm Arjun Dadhwal, currently a 4+1 Master's student majoring in Computer Science at Arizona State University and a Software Development enthusiast.
+I'm Arjun Dadhwal, a 4+1 Master's graduate with a major in Computer Science from Arizona State University.

-Actively seeking Software Engineering full time opportunities starting the Summer of 2025.

 <!--
 **Ardad2/ardad2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.